liferay-search/liferay-docs/en/deployment/articles-dxp/08-lcs/05-using-lcs/01-intro.markdown

 | [LCS Feature Deprecation Update](https://help.liferay.com/hc/en-us/articles/360037317691-Liferay-Connected-Services-Feature-Deprecation-Update-March-2020)
 | to learn more about how you can prepare for these upcoming changes.

-Once your @product@ server is connected to LCS, you can get down to the business that LCS is designed for---managing your servers.
+Once your @sharepoint@ server is connected to LCS, you can get down to the business that LCS is designed for---managing your servers.
 If you're not already there, log in with your account on [lcs.liferay.com](https://lcs.liferay.com).